Fung Institute End of Year ShowcaseMay 4, 2023

 Virtual 2020 BootcampAugust 30, 2020

 This year, the Fung Fellowship Boot Camp was hosted entirely remotely for the very first time.
-This event is the first opportunity for Health + Tech and Conservation + Tech fellows to meet and work with each other.
+This event is the first opportunity for Health + Innovation and Conservation + Innovation fellows to meet and work with each other.
 The boot camp served as an exciting look at how the fellowship will continue to develop as a program in an online format and kick off the largest fellowship class yet!

 Summer Internship Highlight: Sonal Kapoor (FF ’20)August 19, 2020